rkbabu20/MeetingRoomPlanner/README.md

 ## Solution setup
 1. Solution is implemented using Visual studio 2022 community edition and .net core 8.
 2. Clone the repo to your local.
 Open the project and build.
-3. No other pre requisites needed.
+3. No other pre requisites needed except .net core 8.